-Jeff Buckley was best described the other night at the Annual New York City Tribute as everyone's lover.
-That statement could not be more true.
-Everyone at Arlene's had their "first time I heard Jeff" story, akin to comparing our first night to a sensous lover.
+Jeff Buckley was best described the one night 11 years ago at the Annual New York City Tribute as everyone's lover.
+That statement could not be truer.
+Everyone at Arlene's had their "first time I heard Jeff" story, akin to comparing our first night to a sensuous lover.
 Everyone knows where they were the first time they heard his angelic voice.

-So another year goes by and more folks are discovering the wonder of Jeff that we have all known and loved for years.
-His mystery will always draw people to him, his famous father deepens the enigma, and we will always wonder what would have become of Jeff.
-I couldn't imagine where Jeff would have taken us if he had lived to be 48 ... guess that's why he'll remain our Mystery White Boy.
-Happy 48th Jeff.
+Another year goes by, and more are discovering the wonder of Jeff that we have all known and loved for years.
+His mystery will always draw people to him, his (in)famous father deepens the enigma, and we will always wonder what would have become of Jeff had he lived another circle around the sun.

 No comments: